Slip and Falls at Gas Stations and Convenience Stores

 There are tens of thousands of these facilities throughout Indiana and each of them has their own particular way of handling customer safety -- especially during snowy and icy weather.
 Some are very professional; others are not.

-Attorney Jeff Shaw has handled slip and falls against many convenience stores and gas stations in Indiana.
+Our attorneys have handled slip and falls cases against many convenience stores and gas stations in Indiana.

 These cases involve slip and falls both in the parking lots outside the store when snow and ice removal or maintenance was not done correctly and inside the store on spills.
 Sometimes, boxes or shelves collapse upon unsuspecting customers.